Table of Contents

 Student Dorms vs Private Apartments

-- Student dorms are the most affordable option.
+- Student dorms are the cheapest option

 WG (Shared Flats)

-- Each person gets a private room but shares common spaces like the kitchen and bathroom.
+- Each person has a private room

 Popular Student Areas

-- Bockenheim: Close to universities and very popular among students.
+- Bockenheim: near universities and very popular

 High Demand and Early Booking